Mausoleum of Abu Hurayra: Ottoman and British Mandate periods

+In 1765, the Egyptian scholar Muṣṭafā Asʿad al-Luqaymī visited the mausoleum, attributing it to a descendant of Abu Hurayra, rather than to Abū Hurayra himself.

 In 1863 Victor Guérin visited, describing the site as a mosque.
 In 1882, Conder and Kitchener described it: "The mosque of Abu Hureireh is a handsome building under a dome, and contains two inscriptions, the first in the outer court, the second in the wall of the interior."

 During the British Mandate of Palestine the porch of the building was used for school rooms.
+The area adjoining the mausoleum served as Yibna's principal cemetery and was also used for burial by nomadic groups encamped in the Rimal Yibna dunefield west of the village.

 State of Israel

 Following the 1948 Arab–Israeli War, immigrant Sephardic Jews from Arab countries began to pray at the site due to their belief that the tomb is the burial place of Rabban Gamaliel of Yavne, the first Nasi of the Sanhedrin after the fall of the Second Temple.
 (Note: In 1950, following the instructions of J. L. Hacohen Maimon of Israel's Ministry for Religious Affairs regarding the possibility of restoring Muslim edifices in Israel, L. A. Mayer referred specifically to the intriguing memorial at Yavne: "Its legend-creating qualities have lasted till our own days: quite recently we heard of a belief prevalent among Oriental Jews that here is situated the tomb of Rabbi Gamliel of Yavne."The said belief has only gained in strength since then, and over the past three years, during my frequent visits to the site, I have been witness to Rabbi Gamliel's "creeping annexation" of the site, as it were.')
 The identification of the site as Gamaliel's tomb was based on the literature of medieval Jewish pilgrims, who frequently mentioned visits to the site.
 The claim of previous Jewish origin was based on the argument that many such maqamat (Muslim sacred tombs) were originally Jewish tombs that had been Islamized during the later history of the region.
 The Ministry of Religious Services of Israel has maintained authority over the site since 1948, and the structure was thereafter appropriated by Haredi Judaism and transformed into a tomb of the righteous.
 Gideon Bar cites it as one of many cases of the Judaization of Muslim holy places, where the Jewish heritage of a site has been showcased at the expense of other local cultural traditions.